novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 The words she had in her heart kept lingering.

-‘I feel like I can live like that with you.’
+'I feel like I could envision such live with you.'

 However, she made eye contact with secretary Park Min-sook sitting across from her.